MarkStreek/Heart-disease-ML/README.md

 ├── PredictingHeartDiseaseJavaWrapper: Java application ├── Predicting_heart_disease.Rmd: Full log about this project ├── README.md
-└── Verslag.Rmd: Full report about this project
+└── Verslag.pdf: Full report about this project
 </pre>

-The file **verslag.Rmd** contains a full report (in Dutch) about this project.
+The file **verslag.pdf** contains a full report (in Dutch) about this project.
 The folder **PredictingHeartDiseaseJavaWrapper** is a submodule that contains the Java application.
 By clicking at this folder, the page automatically redirects to the Java application project.